kvosbur/SubRedditBackgroundImages/README.md

 If you want to have this program run daily then make sure to set this up in task scheduler for a recurring task.

+# Notice an issue?
+I am not perfect if you notice something that just quite isn't right or is crashing please make an issue on github with as much information and possibly photos of what is occurring.

+If you want support for other OS consider figuring out what changes need to be made and make a pull request to get it added to the current release.